dhnza/latex_slim_docker/README.md

  $ tlmgr install <package-name>
 ```

-### Automatic Latex Package Installation
+### Automatic LaTeX Package Installation

 This images comes with `texliveonfly`, a Python script that will automatically
-download Latex packages required to compile a document.
+download LaTeX packages required to compile a document.
 It is a wrapper around
-the Latex compilers.
+the LaTeX compilers.

 To compile a document, simply run
 ```